jianjunz/owt-client-javascript/docs/design/owt_with_webrtc_apis.md

 # OWT SDK with WebRTC APIs
 ## Introduction
 OWT(Open WebRTC Toolkit) Client SDKs provide convenient APIs to create, publish, and subscribe streams.
 Most of these APIs are wrappers of WebRTC APIs with signaling support.
 It helps WebRTC beginners easily involve WebRTC technology into their applications without too much knowledge of WebRTC evolution and browser differences.
-As WebRTC 1.0 is moving to PR, which means it is quite stable, we are planning to expose more WebRTC APIs to developers to enable advanced and custom usages with OWT.
+As WebRTC is a W3C and IETF standard, which means it is quite stable, we are planning to expose more WebRTC APIs to developers to enable advanced and custom usages with OWT.
 ## WebRTC APIs
 ### RTCRtpTransceiver, RTCRtpSender, RTCRtpReceiver
 #### Potential Usages
 - Replace a track in the middle of a call.
-- Set custom encoding parameters, perhaps for simulcast.
+- Set custom encoding parameters, for simulcast and SVC.
 - Set preferred codecs.
 - Disable or enable RTX / RED / FEC.
 #### API Changes